 3. Kunsthistorisches Museum

 vast and rich collections of the House of Habsburg.
 It is one of the richest and most important art museums in the world.
-Inside a Picture Gallery and collections is ranging from Egyptian and Oriental to Ancient Art, Sculpture, Decorative Arts, and Numismatics.
+Inside a Picture Gallery and collections range from Egyptian and Oriental to Ancient Art, Sculpture, Decorative Arts, and Numismatics.

-On the first floor, there is the Gemäldegalerie with masterpieces of pictorial art including the “Madonna nel verde” by Raffaello, the “Madonna del Rosario” by Caravaggio and some works by Rembrandt, Tintoretto, and Tiziano.
+There is the Gemäldegalerie with masterpieces of pictorial art on the first floor, including the “Madonna nel verde” by Raffaello, the “Madonna del Rosario” by Caravaggio, and some works by Rembrandt, Tintoretto, and Tiziano.